Saheel-Sarker/Projects/Memory/Readme.txt

-Command to download the application that will to make the game into an executable
+Command to download the application that will to make the script into an executable
 	pip install cx_Freeze
 Command to create the executable
 	python setup.py build